Colsai/Data-604-JP/DATA604_final.md

 ### 6. Visualizations
 No questions on Tableau, but questions about data visualization
+- "What is virtualization?
+Virtualization uses software to create an abstraction layer over computer hardware that allows the hardware elements of a single computer—processors, memory, storage and more—to be divided into multiple virtual computers, commonly called virtual machines (VMs).
+Each VM runs its own operating system (OS) and behaves like an independent computer, even though it is running on just a portion of the actual underlying computer hardware."
+(IBM)

 ### 7. Distributed - Virtualization
 How do virtual machines work, how can you carve out a physical machine into multiple machines